Larry Mizel: In the News

 As co-founder and chair of the Museum of Tolerance Jerusalem, Larry Mizel made introductory remarks at the “Celebrate the Faces of Israel” conference on April 27, 2023.
 The conference was intended to celebrate people who have built and strengthened Israel over the last 75 years, as well as its diversity and tolerance:“The Museum of Tolerance Jerusalem constitutes by its very nature a center in which people will become familiar with the fundamental value of the Jewish people and one that will become a modern Abrahamic tent.”Politicians participating in the event included President Isaac Herzog, US Ambassador to Israel, Thomas Nides, Jerusalem Mayor, Moshe Lion, and Florida Governor, Ron DeSantis.

 In the October before the 2024 presidential election, Mr. Mizel and U.S. Senator, Cory Gardner, hosted a private fundraiser in Aspen, Colorado featuring Republican Vice Presidential Candidate, J.D.
 Vance.

 Foundation

-Larry A. Mizel is the Chairman of the MDC/Richmond American Homes Foundation, which was established in 1999.
+Larry A. Mizel is the Chairman of the Mizel-Mandarich Foundation, formerly the MDC/Richmond American Foundation, which was established in 1999.
 Since inception, millions of dollars have been donated to organizations across the United States and abroad.

-In 2005, the MDC/Richmond American Homes Foundation donated $1 million to the National Homeland Defense Fund.
+In 2005, the Richmond American Foundation donated $1 million to the National Homeland Defense Fund.

-The MDC/Richmond American Homes Foundation began supporting The Denver Posts' Season to Share program in 2005.
+The Richmond American Foundation began supporting The Denver Posts' Season to Share program in 2005.
 Season to Share is an annual holiday fundraising campaign with a matching grant, the proceeds of which go to support local charitable organizations that support low-income children, families and adults moving out of poverty.
-By 2016, the MDC/Richmond American Homes Foundation had contributed more $1.7 million for this cause.
+By 2016, the Richmond American Foundation had contributed more $1.7 million for this cause.

 The Foundation restructured in 2016 and is currently a supporting organization of Lion Global Foundation.